FrancescoP2/hr-automation-portfolio/onboarding-wizard/README.md

 The office routing is deliberately built to fail loud, not quiet.
 The "unknown office" path was the first thing I added once I realised the bigger risk wasn't a bug, it was a new hire falling into a gap nobody noticed.
 Routing everything unrecognised to a human felt safer than trying to handle every case up front.

+The webhook gets a clean response on both branches — including when the status isn't "Onboarding" and the workflow stops early.
+It's a small thing, but it means Personio never sees a hanging request and never retries on a case that was handled correctly.

 Email templates are prepared in German and English, since hires aren't all local.

 ## Running it yourself